Last updated: October 9th, 2023

 The best commuter bikes and city bikes are the reigning champs of practicality.

-Nothing beats a well-equipped city bike for sheer practicality.
-But it’s not all work and no play, either, since the right model can be more fun than you might realize.
+But they’re not all work and no play.
+The right model can be more fun than you might realize.

 All the bells and whistles may cost a pretty penny, but you don’t have to break the bank to get an eminently useful and downright enjoyable bike for urban riding.

-Here, we’ll take a look at five price points and what I consider a great value at each.
-Not the only good values, of course, but a solid price on a bike that’s useful for urban riding and brings something unique to the table.
+Here, we’ll look at what I consider a great value at several different price points.
+These aren’t the only good values.
+Rather, they’re solid prices on dedicated commuter/city bikes that bring something unique to the table.

 I’ve raved about the Brooklyn Franklin in my super-long-term review here, which is a must-read if you’re shopping around this price point.